tkhq/demo-passkey-wallet/README.md

 # Demo Passkey Wallet

+> Note: this Demo Passkey Wallet has been deprecated in favor of Turnkey's [Demo Embedded Wallet](https://github.com/tkhq/demo-embedded-wallet)

 This repo contains a wallet application **for demonstration purposes only** showing how users can be registered and authenticated with [passkeys](https://www.passkeys.io/).
 Passkey signatures are used for registration and authentication.
 The backend component forwards these signatures to [Turnkey](https://turnkey.io).

 The Demo Passkey Wallet is currently hosted at [wallet.tx.xyz](https://wallet.tx.xyz).
 See [legal disclaimer](#legal-disclaimer).